gocd/gocd-database-migrator/README.md

 * As part of migrating data from a older GoCD `v20.4.0` (or below) to the GoCD `v20.5.0` database, users can convert/sync data from one database to another.
 This allows GoCD users to switch from any of the existing database to `H2`, `PostgreSQL` or `MySQL` database.

 * For databases which are already migrated and are GoCD `v20.5.0` compliant, this tool can be used to sync data to a new database post the initial migration to GoCD `v20.5.0`.
 E.g Sync data from a GoCD `v20.5.0` H2 database to a new PostgreSQL database.
-Verifyied to work till GoCD `v20.8.0`.
+Verified to work till GoCD `v20.8.0`.

 ## Supported Databases